jgyy/fcc-scrape/placeholder.md

 ---
-id: 5dbff18d7736e5ee7d23554a
+id: 5dbff2d07736e5ee7d23554b
-title: Part 149
+title: Part 150
 challengeType: 0
-dashedName: part-149
+dashedName: part-150
 ---

 # --description--

-Inside the `if` expression, add the following string to the end of `text.innerText`: "Right!
-You win 20 gold!"
-Also, add 20 to the value of `gold` and update `goldText.innerText`.
+Add an `else` expression.
+Inside add "Wrong!
+You lose 10 health!" to the end of `text.innerText`.
+Also, subtract 10 from `health` and update `healthText.innerText`.

 # --hints--